iancero/checkthat/README.md

 already good.
 Their only major problem is that they live in your head and not in your code.
 So, checkthat provides a range of helper functions to work alongside base R’s existing collection (e.g., `all()`, `any()`).
-These include both some basic and more flexible varieties.
+These include both some basic and more special varieties.

 ### Basic helpers